MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-2-computer-vision.md

 9. Be sure to save your changes in **Visual Studio** before returning to **Unity**.
 10. Back in the Unity Editor, click and drag the ***VisionManager*** and ***ImageCapture*** classes from the **Scripts** folder to the **Main Camera** object in the **Hierarchy Panel**.

-## Step 8 – Before Building
+## Chapter 8 – Before Building

 To perform a thorough test of your application you will need to sideload it onto your HoloLens.
 Before you do, ensure that:

--	All the settings mentioned in the **Step 2** are set correctly.
+-	All the settings mentioned in the **Chapter 2** are set correctly.
 -	All the scripts are attached to the **Main Camera** object.
 -	All the fields in the **Main Camera Inspector Panel** are assigned properly.
 -	Make sure you insert your **Auth Key** into the **authorizationKey** variable.
 -   Ensure that you have also checked your endpoint in your ***VisionManager*** script, and that it aligns to *your* region (this document uses *west-us* by default).

-## Step 9 – Build the UWP Solution and Sideload the Application
+## Chapter 9 – Build the UWP Solution and Sideload the Application
 Everything needed for the Unity section of this project has now been completed, so it is time to build it from Unity.

 1. Navigate to **Build Settings** - ***File > Build Settings…***